How to Choose the Right White Paint

 For trim, we usually suggest going with an untinted white.
 Trim does not need the same level attention to tone and shades as walls do.
 This is because in small amounts, like trim, the tints and tones wont show nearly as well.
 There are of course exceptions to this rule.
 Items like Kitchen cabinets, or wainscoting, any area with large areas of flat surfaces should get closer attention to the shade of white.
 For cabinets we often use choose either Sherwin-Williams Extra White or Benjamin Moore White

-Variances in shade and colorwhite paint in can and paint brush
+Variances in shade and color

 Choosing to paint a whole room white can give it a very sterile feel.
 Instead, vary the colors by several shades within the same warm or cool family.
 Using creamy or blue toned whites will give the room more depth while still reading white.
 This can be done with accent walls, variations in trim color, or even variances in between the wall and the ceiling.